SezinK/HandSegmentation/README.md

 # HandSegmentation
+hand guster segmenataion from uniform and non-uniform images.
+This project is a graduation project at METU NCC.

-hand segmentation on uniform and non-uniform images
+The purose: segment hand shape from uniform and non-uniform images.
+The challenging part: segment non-uniform images.
+Uniform images: images with clear background.
+Non-uniform images: images with complex background.